dreamfactorysoftware/.net-sdk/README.md

 	- Save changes.

 - Import the package file for the app.
-	- From the Apps tab in the admin console, click Import and click 'Address Book for Android' in the list of sample apps.
+	- From the Apps tab in the admin console, click Import and the DreamFactory.AddressBook project for add_dotnet.dfpkg in App_Package folder.
 The Address Book package contains the application description, schemas, and sample data.
-	- Leave storage service and folder blank.
-This is a native Android app so it requires no file storage on the server.
+	- Leave storage service and folder blank because this app will be running locally.
 	- Click the Import button.
 If successful, your app will appear on the Apps tab.
 You may have to refresh the page to see your new app in the list.

 - Make sure you have a SQL database service named 'db'.
 Depending on how you installed DreamFactory you may or may not have a 'db' service already available on your instance.
 You can add one by going to the Services tab in the admin console and creating a new SQL service.
 Make sure you set the name to 'db'.